British occupation zone in Germany: Bizone to Trizone

 Cooperation between the Western Allies and the Soviets ultimately broke down because of disagreements over Germany's political and economic future.
 On 1 January 1947 the British and Americans unified their zones to become known as the Bizone so as to better co-operate politically and economically.
 On 29 May 1947, the American and British military governments signed an agreement creating an Economic Council for the Bizone, to be based in Frankfurt am Main.

+On 20 April 1947, the first Landtag elections were held in the British sector (except Hamburg, which had already held its city election on 13 October 1946).
+In Lower Saxony, Hinrich Wilhelm Kopf (SPD) formed an all-parties government (SPD, CDU, DP, FDP, KPD, DZP), in North Rhine-Westphalia Karl Arnold (CDU) formed a coalition with CDU, SPD, KPD and DZP (excluding FDP), and in Schleswig-Holstein SPD won a majority, so Hermann Lüdemann opted to govern alone.

 The creation of the Bizone was the most significant factor in the creation of two blocs in Europe and therefore in the configuration of the Cold War international order.
 With the addition of the French occupation zone on 1 August 1948 the entity became the Trizone.

 In March 1948, the Soviets withdrew from the Allied Control Council after learning of Allied proposals to create a new West German state and the seeds of the Cold War began.
 On 18 June the United States, Britain and France announced that on 21 June the Deutsche Mark would be introduced, but the Soviets refused to permit its use as legal tender in Berlin.